-Click on the samll images for larger screens.
+Click on the small images for larger screens.

 The large image files are not linked; so please click on the BACK key to return to the War file.